 D.V.
-Prashant et al. in March 2022 proposed a simple and effective design of a GaAa thin film solar cell with improved photo-generation in the active layer by using oxide as a front reflector and metal as a back reflector, and they achieved a power conversion efficiency of 21% for the proposed device [51].
-In June 2023, Tadas Paulauskas et al. are the first researchers who assess and report bismuth-containing triple-junction solar cells with GaAsBi absorbers, where to increase the efficiency, Germanium (Ge) is replaced with 1.0 eV GaAsBi subcell on GaInP/InGaAs/Ge solar cells.
+Prashant at al. in March 2022 proposed a simple and effective design of GaAa thin film solar cell with improved photo-generation in the active layer by using oxide as front reflector and metal as back reflector and they achieved power conversion efficiency of 21% for proposed device [51].
+In June 2023, Tadas Paulauskas at al. are first researchers who assess and reports bismuth-containing triple-junction solar cell with GaAsBi absorber, where to increase the efficiency Germanium (Ge) replaced with 1.0 eV GaAsBi subcell on GaInP/InGaAs./Ge solar cells.
 To add crystalline GaAsBi absorber, a stem-graded InGaAs buffer layer is used.
-The molecular beam epitaxy (MBE) method is used to grow solar cells and achieved 19.1% conversion efficiency at AM 1.5 G spectrum found $V{OC} = 2.51 V$ and $J{SC} = 9.86 mA/cm^2$ [52].
-Using an unfocused Nd:YAG laser pulse laser, to separate single-crystalline multilayers from the growth substrate GaAs, which enhances the performance of the solar cell and makes reuse of wafer.
-This work, done by Benjamin A. Reeves et al. in June 2023, demonstrated 17.4% power conversion efficiency of the solar cells with $V{OC} = 1.07$ V with no anti-reflection coating and using AM1.5 direct [53].
-For it, they first synthesized standard III-V thin film through MOVPE, then grown a multilayer inverted rear heterojunction III-V photovoltaic cell using GaAs as substrate, n-Ga0.97In0.03As0.99N0.01 as the front contact layer, n-Al0.52In0.48P|Ga0.49In0.51P as the window layers, n-GaAs as the absorber, p-Ga0.49In0.51P as the heterojunction base, and p-Al0.3Ga0.7As as the rear contact layer.
-For the crystal ejection, they first polished the single-side of the substrate GaAs, which produce a specular surface that is protected during laser processing.
-Then the laser pulse creates the characteristic spatial fluence profile with pulse 1.1± 0.1 J energies that ejected the single crystalline multilayer.
+The molecular beam Epitaxy (MBE) method is used to grown solar cell and achieved 19.1% conversion efficiency at AM 1.5 G spectrum found $V{OC} = 2.51 V$ and $J{SC} = 9.86 mA/cm^2$ [52].
+Using an unfocused Nd:YAG laser pulse laser, separating single-crystalline multilayers from the growth substrate GaAs which enhance the performance of the solar cell and made reuse of wafer.
+This work has been done by Benjamin A. Reeves at al. in June 2023 and they demonstrated 17.4% power conversion efficiency of solar cell with $V{OC} = 1.07 V$ with no anti-reflection coating and using AM1.5 direct [53].
+For this they first synthesized standard III-V thin film through MOVPE then growth multilayer inverted rear heterojunction III-V photovoltaic cell where used GaAs as substrate, n-Ga0.97In0.03As0.99N0.01 as front contact layer, n-Al0.52In0.48P|Ga0.49In0.51P as window layers, n-GaAs as absorber, p-Ga0.49In0.51P as heterojunction base and p-Al0.3Ga0.7As as pear contact layer.
+For the crystal ejection, they first polished single-side of the substrate GaAs which produce specular surface that protected during laser processing.
+Then the laser pulse is created the characteristic spatial fluence profile with pulse $1.1\pm$ 0.1 J energies that ejected the single crystalline multilayer.

-Kevin L. Schulte et al. presented both the experimental and computational study of III-V heterojunction photovoltaic cells in September 2023 and reported the impact of the emitter doping and emitter bandgap on device efficiency.
-They achieved maximum efficiency of 27% (certified by the NREL's Cell and Module Performance Team) in a GaAs/GaInPAs heterojunction solar cell by pushing the junction depletion region into the wider band gap.
-To grow the solar cells, they used the HVPE method, and for the device modeling, they used the AFORS-HET open access software package.
+Kevin L. Schulte at al. in September 2023 presented both the experimental and computational study of III-V heterojunction photovoltaic cell and reported the impact of the emitter doping and emitter bandgap on device efficiency.
+They achieved maximum efficiency 27% (certified by the NREL's Cell and Module Performance Team) in a GaAs/GaInPAs heterojunction solar cell by pushing the junction depletion region into the wider band gap.
+To growth solar cells they used HVPE method and for the device modeling used AFORS-HET open access software package.
 [54]